beatricemwenje/Phase-3-Code-Challenge-Articles---without-AR/README.md

  # Topics
-Classes and Instances
+Classes and Instances.

-Class and Instance Methods
+Class and Instance Methods.

-Variable Scope
+Variable Scope.

-Object Relationships
+Object Relationships.

-Arrays and Array Methods
+Arrays and Array Methods.

 # Project Setup
 Once you have the plan in place for the application you want to build take the following steps: